xlladdins/xll/docs/Excel4MacrosQ-S.md

 **Related Functions**

-BREAK   Interrupts a FOR-NEXT, FOR.CELL-NEXT, or WHILE-NEXT loop
+BREAK&nbsp;&nbsp;&nbsp;Interrupts a FOR-NEXT, FOR.CELL-NEXT, or
+WHILE-NEXT loop

-HALT   Stops all macros from running
+HALT&nbsp;&nbsp;&nbsp;Stops all macros from running

-RESULT   Specifies the data type a custom function returns
+RESULT&nbsp;&nbsp;&nbsp;Specifies the data type a custom function returns

 Return to [top](#Q)